 Why is ZANEWS not on TV?

-Our Fifth Season half-hour show is broadcast on Sundays on TOP1, a channel on TOPTV.
+Our sixth season half-hour show is broadcast on Saturdays and Sundays on StarOne, a channel on StarTimes (previously known as TopTV).
 The rest of the channels don’t have the balls yet.

 In 2012 we launched ZANEWS Network, a one-stop satirical portal for satire in the country.
 The site hosts the ZANEWS daily videos as well as columns, cartoons and other writing.
-Columnists include Ndumiso Ncgobo, Chester Missing, Rebecca Davis, Marianne Thamm and Andrew Donaldson. (back to top)
+Columnists include Ben Trovato, Tom Eaton, Siyanda Panda and Ndumiso Ncgobo, Chester Missing. (back to top)